-- 6.56 Development proposals for visitor accommodation, attractions and recreation facilities should be located sustainably.
-Locating such tourism development within existing settlements in the National Park, particularly those identified as hubs in Chapter 3: Spatial Portrait and Strategy give most opportunity for access to sustainable transport and other facilities, helping to minimise use of the private car. - 6.57 Given the nature of some tourism-related and recreational activities, a more rural location or proximity to a geographically specific feature, such as the coast or a river, may be required.
+- 6.57 Development proposals for visitor accommodation, attractions and recreation facilities should be located sustainably.
+Locating such tourism development within existing settlements, particularly those identified as hubs in Chapter 3: Spatial Portrait and Strategy give most opportunity for access to sustainable transport and other facilities, helping to minimise use of the private car. - 6.58 Given the nature of some tourism-related and recreational activities, a more rural location or proximity to a geographically specific feature, such as the coast or a river, may be required.
 Criterion I(g) of Policy SD23 seeks to ensure that these are planned for appropriately.
-An example of how a proposal might contribute to the National Park's Purpose I and to ecosystem services, is habitat restoration of a degraded site. - 6.58 Every opportunity for sustainable travel should be utilised including access to the site and/or subsequent travel, for example bicycle hire provision, as part of visitor accommodation.
+An example of how a proposal might contribute to Purpose I and to ecosystem services, is habitat restoration of a degraded site. - 6.59 Every opportunity for sustainable travel should be utilised including access to the site and/or subsequent travel, for example bicycle hire provision, as part of visitor accommodation.
 This is to ensure that the proposals are in accordance with National Park purposes and do not harm the special qualities.